Free ‘Design For Test’ (DFT) plugin to reduce board re-spins

-After a quick 4-step board setup, the XJTAG Chain Checker feature will analyse the netlist and find a routable scan chain.
-It will also offer a unique DFT feature: checking that the TAP signals are correctly terminated.
+After a quick 4-step board setup, the XJTAG Chain Checker feature analyses the netlist and finds a routable scan chain.
+It also offers a unique DFT feature: checking that the TAP signals are correctly terminated.

-XJTAG Chain Checker will identify potential errors and warnings found on JTAG chains, including:
+XJTAG Chain Checker identifies potential errors and warnings found on JTAG chains, including:

 - Connection errors if any of the JTAG Test Access Point (TAP) signals are connected to the wrong pin(s) on a JTAG-compliant IC.

 - Termination warnings if any of the TAP signals are not terminated as recommended.